sigterm-de/terraform-gitops-talk/Presentation.md

 [.column]
 - [LYNQTECH GmbH](https://www.lynq.tech/) for granting permission to share information and code
 - all colleagues who were and are part of this journey
+- The FluxCD Community and WeaveWorks for their software

 [.column]
 ![inline](assets/qr-linkedin.png) ![inline](assets/qr-sigterm.png)